WMBR: History

 WMBR is the third set of call letters for the station.

 The first MIT student broadcasting station first signed on as WMIT on November 25, 1946.
-It had a "carrier current" AM transmitter located in the Ware entryway of Senior House dormitory and broadcast over power lines at 800, and later 640 kHz (called "kilocycles" at the time).
+It had a "carrier current" AM transmitter located in the Ware entryway of Senior House dormitory and broadcast over power lines at 800, and later 640 kHz.
 Audible only within a few hundred feet of the dorms, under FCC Part 15 regulations it could and did broadcast commercials and was self-supporting.
 The station simultaneously provided audio signals of its broadcasts over "dorm line" wires that ran past exterior windows of the MIT dormitories, for residents to connect to their hi-fi gear.
 An early experiment in stereo broadcasting, in 1960, put one stereo channel on the AM signal and the other on the dorm lines.

-In the mid-1950s, the possibility of an FM license was explored and it was discovered that the call letters WMIT were (and still are) in use by a North Carolina station serving the Asheville area.
+In the mid-1950s, the possibility of an FM license was explored and it was discovered that the call letters WMIT are in use by a North Carolina station serving the Asheville area.
 WTBS (for "Technology Broadcasting System") was chosen as the best alternative.
 New facilities were constructed in the basement of Walker Memorial, including a switching and mixing console designed by A. R. Kent and Barry Blesser, believed to be one of the first all-transistorized consoles ever built.
-On April 10, 1961, WTBS signed on with 14 watts of effective radiated power at 88.1 Megahertz FM, from a small antenna atop the Walker Memorial Building, the location of the station's studios.
-(This frequency corresponds to a wavelength of 3.40 meters, which is an integral number, specifically 2, of smoots.)
+On April 10, 1961, WTBS signed on from a small antenna atop the Walker Memorial Building, which houses its studios, with 14 watts of effective radiated power at 88.1 megahertz.
+(This frequency corresponds to a wavelength of 3.40 meters or 2 smoots.)
 In the early 1970s, the antenna was moved to the much higher Eastgate Apartment Building, dramatically improving the coverage area.